kintone/cli-kintone/README.md

 ## Command completion

-cli-kintone provides a command-completion feature that enables you to use the **Tab** key to complete a partially entered command.
+cli-kintone provides a command-completion feature that lets you use the **Tab** key to complete a partially entered command.

-cli-kintone command completion is now supported only for `bash` and `zsh` shell.
+cli-kintone command completion is now supported for `bash` and `zsh` shells.

 ### zsh

-To enable it in `zsh`, `cd` to the directory that contains the cli-kintone executable file, then run the below commands:
+To enable it in `zsh`, `cd` to the directory that contains the cli-kintone executable file, then run the following commands:

 ```shell
 # 1. Set PATH environment variables